pitaz/re-native-ui/docs/docs/getting-started.md

 - Learn about [theming](./theming) to customize the appearance
 - Explore individual [components](./components/input) for detailed usage
 - Check out the example app for complete implementation examples
-- Read about [form management](./components/form) for complex forms

 ## Support